Risk-Averse Receding Horizon Motion Planning for Obstacle Avoidance using Coherent Risk Measures: Risk-Constrained Receding Horizon Planning

 \subsection{Mixed-Integer Reformulation of the MPC optimization}

-This subsection frames the nonconvex safe set as a set of disjunctive inequalities.
-These inequalities are incorporated in our optimization by introducing a set of binary variables and using the Big-M reformulation~\cite{vecchietti_modeling_2003}.
+The nonconvex safe set can be described as a set of disjunctive inequalities, which are incorporated in our optimization by introducing a set of binary variables and using the Big-M reformulation~\cite{vecchietti_modeling_2003}.
 The safe set~\eqref{eq:safeset_def} is defined as the region outside the obstacle $l$.
 Given that an obstacle can rotate and translate by $R_l(t+k)$ and $\boldsymbol{w}_l(t+k)$ from its nominal trajectory, we can write the safe set at $t+k$ as the region outside $\mathcal{O}_l(t+k)$ described in \eqref{eq:obs}.
 It can equivalently be expressed as a result of the rotation and translation of the nominal safe set itself

 In (\ref{eq:safeset}), $\mathcal{S}_l(t+k)$ is a nonconvex set.
 For some obstacle~$l \in \mathbb{Z}_1^L$,~\eqref{eq:safeset} can be rewritten as

 We know that $\boldsymbol{y}_k = C\boldsymbol{x}_k$ such that $\boldsymbol{x}_k = A^{k}x_{0} + \boldsymbol{B}_k(\boldsymbol{\eta}_{k} + \boldsymbol{K}_k\boldsymbol{\delta}_{k} + \boldsymbol{D}_k\boldsymbol{\delta}_{k})$, where $\boldsymbol{\delta}_k = ^T$ is the process noise, i.e.,